eloqdata/eloq-website/website/blog/2024-08-12-eloqkv/index.md

 One thing we'd like to highlight is that some of EloqKV's advanced features—such as enabling log for durability, performing atomic MULTI operations across multiple nodes, and using SSDs to store less frequently accessed (cold) data to reduce memory consumption—may be more cost-effective than you might expect.
 We invite you to test it with your own workloads.
 If you have any comments, suggestions, or questions, feel free to [contact us](/contact).

-## Introduction to the Preview Release of EloqKV

-[//]: <> (Transactions in the data substrate embrace optionality.
-For non-Multi, non-Lua commands, a transaction accesses a single key.
-This means that the transaction obtains no read lock and thus no unlocking if the command is read-only.
-If the command modifies the data structure, the transaction 1 obtains the write lock, 2 writes the log and 3 finally releases the lock and applies the command to the data structure.
-If the log is disabled, the lock-log-unlock path is collapsed into a single phase of applying the command.
-Hence, when the log is disabled, the execution path of a single Redis command is same as a native cache system.
-Only if the log is enabled do Redis commands become ACID-compliant and pay the cost of transactions.
-For Multi commands or Lua scripts, the transaction employs a variant of two-phase locking protocol to ensure global atomicity.
-Between the locking and unlock phases lies logging the transaction’s commands if the log is enabled.)

-[//]: <> (EloqKV can be deployed as a cache by disabling the log and the persistent store, an in-memory database enabling the log and the persistent store and a larger-than-memory database when allocated memory is insufficient to host all data.
-The transition between the last two is driven by scaling memory cache.
-EloqKV can scale out the log separately for high write throughput and low latency.
-Scaling the persistent store is driven by data volume and is outside the scope of the data substrate.)

-[//]: <> (EloqKV is a key-value database assembled using the data substrate.
-In front of the data substrate are RPC servers that receive network messages from Redis clients, parse Redis commands and execute them.
-The executor initializes a transaction via which requests are sent to the CC map to read and write keys and associated data structures.
-Upon commit, the transaction flushes write commands to the log and updates the in-memory data structure.
-Changed data structure are periodically flushed to a persistent store, which is either an on-premises system or a cloud service.
-A flushed key can be evicted from the CC map if there is no sufficient memory capacity.
-A later read on it will load it back into memory from the persistent store.)
+## Introducing EloqKV for Public Preview

-EloqKV is in the preview release and accessible [here](/download).
-EloqKV now supports two persistent stores: Apache Cassandra and RocksDB.
-Cassandra is a disaggregated store and may run in a different set of nodes from the Data Substrate.
-RocksDB is an embedded store and deployed with nodes hosting the Data Substrate.
+Today, we are releasing EloqKV for preview by the general public.
+This EloqKV release supports two persistent stores: Apache Cassandra and RocksDB.
+Cassandra is a disaggregated store and may run in a different set of nodes from the EloqKV servers for high availability, while RocksDB is an embedded store.
 Deployment of the persistent store is automatic when EloqKV is started.

 <!--truncate-->
 <p align="center">